 Best wildlife safaris in Mozambique

-If you are looking for the best wildlife safari in Mozambique, then first consider the 4,000km² of Gorongosa National Park, which offered some of the best wildlife safaris in Africa before the civil war in the 1970s and '80s.
+If you are looking for the best wildlife safari in Mozambique, then the 4,000km² of Gorongosa National Park, which offered some of the best wildlife safaris in Africa before the civil war in the 1970s and '80s.
 In more recent times, restoration projects have supported the park's impressive recovery.
 There are already good populations of oribi, reedbuck, waterbuck, warthog, sable, zebra and monkeys - plus some lions and big herds of elephant.
 The park's rivers, lake and floodplains are home to hippo and crocodile, and some really excellent bird watching.
+Unfortunately, the region remains unstable meaning it is off limits to all but the most intrepid traveller and reliable safari experiences here remain elusive.

 As a second thought, Niassa Reserve covers a vast 42,000km² beside Mozambique's border with Tanzania - and remains enticing, but is challenging to reach without very large costs.